thedude0606/options_copy_TB/PROGRESS.md

 - Improving the robustness of the option chain processing pipeline
 - Implementing additional fallback mechanisms for data retrieval
 - Optimizing performance for handling large options chains
+- Refining the Black-Scholes model implementation for more accurate options pricing
+- Enhancing the implied volatility calculation for better convergence in edge cases

 ## Known Issues/Challenges